 If the intake meeting shows that there is very little gain (for either side) to pursue the extensive training, the Protein Facility can also offer to produce the required protein.
 This happens for instance if it is a one-off production of a well-described enzyme or if time constraints come into play.

-The Protein Centre is equipped with all requirements for heterologous expression and purification of recombinant proteins.
+The Protein Facility is equipped with all requirements for heterologous expression and purification of recombinant proteins.
 Furthermore, a variety of biophysical techniques is available to determine the protein quality, but also to perform activity or interaction experiments.